andrewfrench/ghcomp/README.md

 ## Deflate

-The Deflate utility accepts io.Reader containing newline-delimited geohashes of equal length, for example:
+The Deflate utility accepts an `io.Reader` containing newline-delimited geohashes of equal length, for example:

 ```
+...
 bdvkhunfnc90
 bdvkj7vyvtz5
 bdvkjkjbpr1t
 bdvkjkn00jdn
 bdvkjkjbremh
+...
 ```

 The following example reads an input file, `data.txt`, and writes the deflated dataset to `deflated.txt`.